wildfly-extras/creaper/README.md

 #### WildFly

-By default, `OnlineOptions.standalone().localDefault()` configures a management client that connects to `localhost:9999` using the `remoting` protocol, which makes sense for JBoss AS 7.
+By default, `OnlineOptions.standalone().localDefault()` configures a management client that connects to `localhost:9999` using the `remote` protocol, which makes sense for JBoss AS 7.

 If you want to connect to WildFly (any version), you can use the `protocol`